IEPly

 final Design

-Teachers can log observations in flexible formats and track progress daily with one tap.
+IEPly makes IEP writing simple and modular for daily classroom use.
+Teachers can record notes in different formats and track progress with one tap.

-The interface minimizes stress, supports clarity, and removes the need for paper forms.
+The interface reduces stress, improves clarity, and replaces paper forms.

 Learnings